ollipal/botafar/docs/source/raspi.md

 led off
 ```

 5. Choose a stream source from the browser.
-It can be a webcam, a phone or a screen share.
+It can be a webcam, a phone or a screen share ([help](https://docs.botafar.com/help#supported-browsers))

 6. Give your bot a name and switch it to public